-About OnlineFNPPrograms.com: OnlineFNPPrograms.com was created to provide nursing students with a comprehensive and unbiased resource on online Master of Science in Nursing (MSN) programs with a specialization in family nurse practitioner (FNP).
+About OnlineFNPPrograms.com: OnlineFNPPrograms.com was created to provide nursing students with a comprehensive and unbiased resource on online graduate nursing programs with a specialization in family nurse practitioner (FNP).
 For nursing students who are considering pursuing their Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP) online, we have all the information needed to make an informed decision about an online FNP program.
-Through extensive research, we are creating the only website with a comprehensive list of accredited online MSN-FNP programs, complete with program details, admission requirements, tuition costs, and more.
+Through extensive research, we are creating the only website with a comprehensive list of accredited online MSN- and DNP-FNP programs, complete with program details, admission requirements, tuition costs, and more.
 OnlineFNPPrograms.com also provides useful information on eligibility requirements for online FNP programs and specific graduation requirements that include clinical internships and campus visits.

 In order to obtain licensure to work as an FNP in one’s state of residence, one must complete an FNP program that has been accredited by either the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
 Online FNP programs must meet the same rigorous accreditation standards as on-campus programs.
 On OnlineFNPPrograms.com, we only list online FNP programs accredited by either the CCNE or ACEN.

 About Family Nurse Practitioners

 Nurse practitioners are advanced practice registered nurses (APRNs) who have received graduate-level training in patient treatment, diagnosis, and evaluation.
 Family nurse practitioners (FNPs) provide long term health care to patients of all ages by performing physical examinations, diagnosing health conditions, developing treatment plans, and monitoring patient health.
 Nurse practitioners can also specialize in acute care, pediatric primary care, adult primary care, and adult-gerontology acute care.
-Nurse practitioners, along with nurse midwives and nurse anesthetists (two other types of APRNs), are expected to experience a 31 percent growth in employment between 2012 and 2022, according to the Bureau of Labor Statistics (bls.gov), which is almost three times greater than the national average for job growth across all professions surveyed by bls.gov (11 percent).
+Nurse practitioners, along with nurse midwives and nurse anesthetists (two other types of APRNs), are expected to experience a 31 percent growth in employment between 2014 and 2024, according to the Bureau of Labor Statistics (bls.gov), which is over four times greater than the national average for job growth across all professions surveyed by bls.gov (seven percent).